 A stroll from the square to the end of the canal is a mandatory activity for every tourist.
 The water mirrors the buildings on both sides, creating a beautiful effect, especially when the sky is clear.
 The old wooden ships add a touch of magic, making it one of our delicious spots in the city.

 Getting lost in the charming colorful alleys of Copenhagen

 A great way to enjoy a new city is to allow yourself to wander around some of its neighborhoods.
 We enjoy simply walking the streets, ducking into a store or two, and sitting down at a café.
 Our favorite street in Copenhagen is Jægersborggade, a picture-perfect street with several restaurants, vintage stores, and coffee shops.
 We love to explore the vintage stores here and find some unique pieces for our home.
-If you would like to know our favorite food spots on this street read our article Delicious Food Spots in Copenhagen.

 Moreover, you can choose a Free Walking Tour to explore the city, reachable here.
 Our guide, Daniel, was a guy born and raised in the city, who lead us to discover several aspects of Copenhagen we would have missed otherwise.
 We recommend taking one of these tours if you have time.
 Plus, they are free, so if you don’t like it you can just leave it halfway!

 Kastellet park is one of the best parks in the city.
 While you are there, take a look at The little mermaid!

 The little mermaid is one of the most famous Andersen’s works.
 It’s also one of the weirdest ones, as it has a happy ending (well, happier than any other tale at least).
 That’s why Carl Jacobsen, son of the founder of Carlsberg, Copenhagen’s famous beer, commissioned and gifted this statue to the city.